gears1763-2/PDSAPI_Python3Bindings/README.md

 Of course, for this to work, you need to

+  * Have a licensed copy of ProteusDS + API installed on your system (as available from <https://proteusds.com/proteusds-api-toolset/>).

   * Have Python for Windows installed (as available from <https://www.python.org/downloads/>; Python3.7+ should suffice).

   * Have Visual Studio 2017 installed (as available from <https://visualstudio.microsoft.com/downloads/>; the community edition is fine).
 Specifically, you need MSVC v141 and SDK 10.0.20348.0.